4S1ght/ibfs/spec/spec-1.0.md

 ├─────────────────────────┤
 │ [1B] Block range        │  Number of sectors in the block (0-255)
 ├─────────────────────────┤
-│ [2B] Data length        │  Length of the data stored inside the sector.
+│ [2B] Data length        │  Length of the data stored inside the last sector.
 ├─────────────────────────┤
 │ [8B] CRC-64 checksum    │  CRC-64 checksum of sector data.
 └─────────────────────────┘